UoB-COMSM0110/2024-group-11/README.md

 ## Early stages design and ideation process

 In the early stages we had various ideas for the game such as Flappy Bird, BrickBreaker and NS-Shaft.
-After a group discussion, we decided to implement Paper Protopyes on the two ideas with the highest support.
+After a group discussion, we decided to implement paper protopyes on the two ideas with the highest support.

 ### Paper Protopyes
 #### 1. NS-Shaft